colabottles/toddl/posts/names-are-hard-but-they-dont-have-to-be.md

 ];
 ```

----

 ## Responsibility And Where It Lies

 So where does the responsibility lie when we come across all these examples of laziness, overlooking, and plain irresponsibility?
 Look no further than:

 1. The Developer: Whether it is laziness, lack of knowledge or education, or the "Well, I am not allowed to make changes like that because..." take the Nike approach and **Just Do It**!
 The Sisyphus Effect, or the eternal struggle to make change and there is resistance above you is real, I get it.
 Make your case!
 If that doesn't work, throw it in there!
-I bet BRad has so many meetings and so much paperwork that he really won't ever notice.
+I bet Brad has so many meetings and so much paperwork that he really won't ever notice.
 If so, then we cross that bridge when we get there.
 Trust me, you'll get the avalanche of crap raining down on you in the end.

 2. The Manager: Oh yes.
 My favorite part.
 Managerial decision-making.
 Whether you have the best manager since sliced bread or you have the worst manager that can stumble backwards into horse shit and come out smelling like roses, this is on them!
 They oversee a group of devs, they _should_ know what they are doing, but should and do are two entirely different things.
 The onus lies with the manager though.

 3. The Designer: A small part in this play, but a part nonetheless.
 If they don't design for this pattern then they aren't practicing accessible design and are shutting out billions potentially.
 Everything starts from a design doesn't it?
 Then the designer is the root of the problem somewhat.
 The root of the problem lies next.

 4. The Conception of the Project: You know that meeting you all have (I hope) where you all get together and plan out what you will do and draw out the roadmap with all the cool tools you use? **THAT** is where this all starts.
 Conception of project.
 It's not going to be accessible if you don't start practicing accessibility from **the very start**!
 "We can go back and..."
 Great, now you have wasted resources, time, money, and more.
 Just because you didn't take that first step.
 The most important one.
 Accessibility and inclusivity.

----

 ## Summary